Cleaning and Disinfecting are two different things. Both are important for keeping your home healthy, but they do different jobs.

 You can clean without sanitizing, but you cannot sanitize without cleaning!
 What’s the difference?

 The act of removing foreign materials and impurities that can range from large to microscopic in size such as most germs.
 The key word here is removing.
 Not all germs will be killed by general household products.
 Most people are cleaning their homes with a mix of soaps, baking sodas, vinegars and/or bleaches.
 Soap being the key ingredient here has the ability to lift most hydrophobic substances off of surfaces they stick to – allowing for water to rinse it away.
+While this is successful for most dirt and dust, it does not kill germs.

 The act of removing and killing germs and other contaminants on surfaces that are deemed harmful based on public health standards.
 In short it is a decontamination process.
 Levels of sanitizing depends on the public setting and can be achieved through the use of heat (steam, hot water, hot air), chemicals, and radiation.
 It can be further be broken down in two ways: disinfection and sterilization.

 This process of sanitizing kills most microorganisms, but not all.
 Spores and prions are still able to survive disinfection procedures!
 Certain cyanobacteria can survive in extreme conditions.
 For functional purposes however, the process of disinfection will make majority of things safe for human use.
+Also, disinfection can be achieved through chemical or physical methods.
+Chemical disinfectants include alcohols, aldehydes, biguanides, halogens (iodine and chlorine), phenols, quaternary ammonium compounds (quats) and surfactants.
+Physical means of disinfection are heat treatment in an autoclave machine that uses pressurized steam.

 Sterilization is the complete destruction of all organisms on surfaces (except prions, which require a prion specific decontamination process).
 This means that all forms of microbial life are gotten rid of.
 Sterilization is the standard of cleanliness on instruments/equipment utilized in health clinic, hospital, and certain factory settings.
+It is achieved by means of steam, dry heat and gas sterilization.

 Bacteria, Cleaning And Your Home